RADIO VIBES, CLUB CULTURE, THE BIRTH OF ACID JAZZ AND MY FAVOURITE THINGS

 And what do you think about bootlegs?

 “I get frustrated sometimes, because some bootlegs are just copies of Patrick’s or my shows.
 They take music discovered by other people.
 They don’t add or give anything to the scene….
-Although I think the Nuggets Vol. 1 & 2 are wicked!
+Although I think the Nuggets Vol. 1 and 2 are wicked!
 The people who are putting those together are thinking about them.
 Nevertheless, perhaps bootlegs are about getting more people into the music – it’s the ones putting nothing into and making a lot of money that irritate me.
 I first started doing compilations – Jazz Juice, BGP, Blue Note etc. because a lot of the music I was playing in clubs people didn’t always know how to get them, so doing them made a lot of sense.
 It’s educational and that’s why I still do them, but the reason I started to get into creating and making new music was because I felt there were new things coming out of our scene – I was really excited about setting up Acid Jazz and then Talkin’ Loud, hopefully representing a new British Jazz/hybrid sound.”

 MY FAVOURITE THINGS

 “Jazz is the ultimate music of the 20th century and everything comes from jazz.
 But to me I’m more interested in listening to Portishead than someone doing another standard of ‘Honeysuckle Rose’, because to me, Portishead is very exciting music.
-Equally I get excited about getting hold of Elvin Jones & Wynton Marsalis’ version of ‘A Love Supreme’.
+Equally I get excited about getting hold of Elvin Jones and Wynton Marsalis’ version of ‘A Love Supreme’.

 My favourite gig would be Joyce at the Fridge and the Jazz FM Weekender which had a line up which was ahead of its time: Pharoah Sanders, A Tribe Called Quest, BNH, Steve Williamson, Galliano, Incognito – it covered most areas.
 I remember staying up until mid-day and playing Sanders’ ‘Prince of Peace’ at 11am, it was great.
 It was the pinnacle.
 That whole period was exciting, I never saw it as anything else, it was all new, unpretentious, it seemed so natural.